 Some people struggle with the idea of God requiring the scarifice of thanksgiving, praise and worship.
 They wonder if God has an ego problem that He must demand these things.
 In our fallen state it is a natural question, but it shows a misunderstanding of the nature of God.

 When a person has confidence in who he is, it doesn’t matter what other people think of him.
 We can see this in various people we know even through the best of us is only partially self-aware.
 God is perfect and totally self-aware.
 He knows Who He is.
 He knows how great He is.
 He has no need for anyone - human or angel - to tell Him so.
 He has no “ego” that needs to be stroked.

-Why do we have so many commands for thanksgiving, praise and worship then?
+Why do we have so many commands for thanksgiving then?
 It is actually for our benefit.
 We are so self-centered and focused on our problems, our desires and our little world that we are in self-destruct mode.
 We were not designed to be self-focused.
 Giving thanksgiving and praise to God takes us out of and beyond ourselves.
-It helps us focus on Someone Who is not only greater than we are but also Who is totally worthy of all that we can give Him regardless of what happens to us.
+It helps us focus on Someone Who is not only greater than we are, but also Who is totally worthy of all that we can give Him regardless of what happens to us.
 It is impossible to exaggerate the beauty, wonder and greatness of our God.